iAdramelk/blog/content/blog/2020-02-10-february-20-dvc-heartbeat.md

 different model architectures have increased the need for reproducibility in proportion.

-Meanwhile in Germany, superusers Marcel Mikl and Bert Bessel wrote [another](https://blog.codecentric.de/en/2019/03/walkthrough-dvc/) seriously comprehensive article about DVC for Codecentric.
+Meanwhile in Germany, superusers Marcel Mikl and Bert Besser wrote [another](https://blog.codecentric.de/en/2019/03/walkthrough-dvc/) seriously comprehensive article about DVC for Codecentric.
 Marcel and Bert walk readers through the steps to **build a custom machine learning training pipeline with